 You can use Google Workspace with Google Drive, Microsoft Office 365 with OneDrive or either one with Dropbox.

 This makes it especially useful for small business users, who might need a simple automatic backup for their NAS, a way to share files with other devices and integration with the other office software they use.
-Big providers like Google Drive can do it all for one subscription.
+Big providers like Google Drive can do it all with one subscription.

 google drive homepage